alibaba/dexposed/README.md

 Basic usage
 -----------
-First, you can skip this part if you are good at using xposed.
+First,you can skip this part if you are good at using xposed.
 Because the usage is basically similar as xposed.

+It's easy to understand how to use it.
+Just show two samples:

+Sample one

 		//The first argument is the patching class,
 		//and the second is the patching method name, and the following arguments are the patching method' arguments type class.